rackspace-cookbooks/elkstack/README.md

 - You must update your Berksfile to use this cookbook.
 Due to the upstream changes constantly occuring, you should consult the `Berksfile` in this cookbook and use its sources for `kibana`, `logstash`, and `elasticsearch` cookbooks.
 Eventually, as PRs get merged, this may no longer be a hard requirement.
+But the hardest thing will be that kibana in supermarket is currently a different actual cookbook.

+- You should probably disable the nginx virtualhost that comes with the `kibana` cookbook and create your own configuration, securing it as appropriate for your own requirements.
+See the `kibana_web` LWRP documentation for more on what attributes should be set to accomplish this.

+- If you'd like to override the backup schedule/behavior for ES, simply disable the backup crontab entry by setting `node['elkstack']['config']['backups']['cron']=false`.
+This cookbook will still configure everything except the cronjob, and then you may create another one with your own schedule using the `cron_d` LWRP.

 - Please note that this cookbook does not restart elasticsearch automatically, in order to avoid causing an outage of the cluster.
 It does restart nginx and